cotterpl/kube-training/05-jobs/README.md

 1. What kinds of objects are created by CronJob?
 2. Check yaml definition of created CronJob.
 Do you see any parameters related to old jobs cleaning?
-3. Change cronjob so that it is run once a day.
-4. Add database migrations to myapp helm chart.
+3. Add database migrations to myapp helm chart.
 Does helm work with `generateName`?

 ## Further reading